-We expect a negative VRT as a result of using Age of Car as a risk determinant only in 1995 because in subsequent years this risk characteristic was adopted by more than 50 per-cent of the firms.
-Similarly, we expect the Mileage per Year and the Garage Holding to improve the loss ratio in 1995 and 1996 before these risk factors became wide spread in 1997.
+We expect a negative VR_T as a result of using Age of Car as a risk determinant only in 1995 because in subsequent years this risk characteristic was adopted by more than 50 per-cent of the firms.
+Similarly, we expect the Mileage Per Year and the Garage Holding to improve the loss ratio in 1995 and 1996 before these risk factors became wide spread in 1997.
 Rebates for Female, Single, and Partner Drivers, which we grouped 'Restricted Usage', were innovative throughout the whole study period; so were a group of special rebates and premium adders such as rebates for Fuel Saving Cars and surcharges for Frequently Driving Outside Germany.
-Special attention is given to the Garage Rebate because many critics focus on this 'counterintuitive' risk determinant.
+Special attention is given to the Garage Rebate because many critics focus on this 'counter-intuitive' risk determinant (eg BDV 2001, 3).

-We applied an ordinary least square (OLS) regression to control for other factors that affect the loss ratio such as field service, local operation, or restricted supply to special groups of insureds (eg members of professions):
+We applied an ordinary least square regression to control for other factors that affect the loss ratio such as field service, local operation, or restricted supply to special groups of insureds (eg members of professions):